merouane-tazeka/Todoz/Readme.md

 * Setup

 # General info
-This project is simple Todo application for iOS where you can create list of todos in different categories that you also create.
+This project is a simple Todo application for iOS, where you can organise your different tasks in multiple todo lists and different catergories.

 ## Technologies
 Project is created using: